 This is another issue within the Oppressive Regimes / human rights arena, but not one which will be part of our Oppressive Regimes screen for the moment.
-Instead, it will be captured in both the Business Ethics and Human Rights ESG/responsibility screens, and may still result in a company being considered unsuitable for inclusion in the screened Funds.
+Instead, it will be captured in both the Business ethics and Human Rights sustainable business assessment, and may still result in a company being considered unsuitable for inclusion in the screened Funds.